merenlab/anvio/anvio/docs/programs/anvi-display-contigs-stats.md

 This program **helps you make sense of contigs in one or more %(contigs-db)ss**.

+### Working with single or multiple contigs databases

+You can use this program on a single contigs database the following way:

+{{ codestart }}
+anvi-display-contigs-stats CONTIGS-01.db
+{{ codestop }}

+Alternatively, you may use it to compare multiple contigs databases:

+{{ codestart }}
+anvi-display-contigs-stats CONTIGS-01.db \
+                           CONTIGS-02.db \
+                           (...)
+                           CONTIGS-XX.db
+{{ codestop }}

+If you are comparing multiple, each contigs databse will become an individual column in all outputs.

 ### Interactive output

 If you run this program on an anvi'o contigs database with default parameters,